nishant-kumarr/WAN-P2P-/README.md

 # P2P File Transfer System using WebRTC

-$${\color{red} WORK \space IN \space PROGRESS \space...}$$ Ongoing efforts to boost transfer speed over WAN and support for even bigger file sizes ...
+$${\color{red} WORK \space IN \space PROGRESS \space...}$$ Ongoing efforts to boost transfer speed for bigger file sizes ...

 Note : It works for both LAN & WAN.

-Speed on LAN >>> Speed on WAN.
+Speed on LAN > Speed on WAN.

 ## Overview